Ivana-Djordjevic/readme-file-generator/READMEuser.md

 ## Description

-generate a file
+Ghost

 ## Installation

-inquirer
+N/A

 ## Usage

-generate a file
+spooky things

 ## License

-This application is covered under: MIT License
+This application is covered under: Creative Commons Zero v1.0 Universal

 ## Contributing

-N/A
+contribute at your own peril

 ## Tests

-yes
+ouija board

 ## Questions

-Feel free to contact me at google@gmaol.com if you have any questions.
+My GitHub profile is [abyss](google.com)
-My GitHub profile is [boo](google.com)
+Feel free to contact me at spooky@ghost.com if you have any questions.